sigmaidetest/real-time-stream-processor-mock/README.md

 ## Usecase Description

 Today, more than ever, e-commerce applications leverage web-traffic data to boost their conversion rates.
-Click-stream analysis results play a huge role in deducing crucial marketing decisions.
-This samples demonstrates the use of related AWS services to create a basic real-time streaming data processor for click stream analysis.
+Click-stream analytics play a huge role in deducing crucial marketing decisions.
+This sample demonstrates the use of related AWS services to create a basic real-time streaming data processor for clickstream analysis.

 In this sample, activity records reported to a Kinesis Stream (click-stream) are fetched and validates if they are eligible to be used in click-stream analytics.
 An eligible sample record with the following JSON format is then inserted into a DynamoDB table (click-stream-table) for further processing.